Prior Options definition

 • Rollover Options has the meaning provided in Subsection 3.1(h).

-• Parent Options means options or other rights to purchase shares of Parent Common Stock issued by Parent.
+• Parent Options means options to purchase shares of Parent Common Stock from Parent (whether granted by Parent pursuant to the Parent Option Plans, assumed by Parent or otherwise).

 • Options means any rights, warrants or options to subscribe for or purchase shares of Common Stock or Convertible Securities.